 So Lisa did what most people do when they want information- she googled it.

-She wanted more.
-She wanted to feel not just good, but AMAZING.
-She didn’t just want to be healthy, she wanted to be her BEST SELF.
+She wanted more, she wanted to feel not just good, but AMAZING.
+Lisa didn’t just want to be healthy, she wanted to be her BEST SELF.

 Too much of a good thing?